tiendatscorpy/certified-aws-solutions-architect-associate/3-aws-serverless/lambda.md

         - After CloudFront receives a request from a  viewer (viewer request)
         - Before CloudFront receives the request from the origin (origin request)
         - After CloudFront receives the response from the origin (origin response)
-        - Before CloudFront forwards the response to the viewer (viewer response)
+        - Before CloudFront forwards the response to the viewer (viupewer response)
     - Customize the CDN content
 - Use cases:
     - Website security and privacy